hch-wang/hch-wang.github.io/_projects/2022-10-18-motility-induced-phase-separation.md

 $$
 </p>

-The under-damped dynamics is given as
+The underdamped dynamics are given by
 <p style="text-align:center">
 $$
 \left\{\begin{aligned}